-Ashbourne Film Festival is proud to announce our third annual film festival on June 14th 2025 in the VUE Cinema, Ashbourne.
+Ashbourne Film Festival is proud to announce our fourth annual film festival on June 21st 2026 in the Pillo Hotel, Ashbourne, Co.Meath.

-Ashbourne Community Initiative in conjunction with SiúySiú Productions Ltd and William Palmer Music and Entertainment Ltd are hosting the “Ashbourne Film Festival” in the Vue Cinema, Ashbourne.
+Ashbourne Community Initiative in conjunction with SiúySiú Productions Ltd and William Palmer Music and Entertainment Ltd are hosting the “Ashbourne Film Festival” in the Pillo Hotel, Ashbourne.
 The event is also proudly sponsored by McGroddy Brennan LLP Solicitors.

 We’re also bringing some great special guests for some extra cinematic glitz and glamour!
 Information will be added below as details are finalised so check back soon!